-Several years ago, I spent a Sunday afternoon tackling a very overgrown patch on my allotment.
+Several years ago, way before I trained as an aromatherapist, I spent a Sunday afternoon tackling a very overgrown patch on my allotment.
 Some parsnips that had been left behind from a previous season had gone to seed.
 They were very tall and I removed them by tugging the huge stems after having snapped some of them in half.
 The following day my forearms had huge water filled blisters and it took me ages to work out what had happened.
 I thought that I’d burned my arms on the oven, the blistering was so severe, but clearly that hadn’t happened as surely I would have felt it?!
 After doing some research, I stumbled upon some information about parsnips and other plants in the same family and something called phytophototoxicity.

 I discovered that this is a photocontact dermatitis from the interaction of UVA radiation and photosensitising compounds found in various plants.
 This type of dermatitis is called phytophotodermatitis.
 The most common plant family to cause phytophotodermatitis is the Umbellliferae family.
 Other plant families that cause phytophotodermatitis are: Rutaceae which includes lime, lemon and orange; Moraceae – fig; and Leguninosa – beans.
 The main photosensitising substances found in these plants are called furocoumarins.

-The Umbelliferae family includes parsnip, celery, parsley, carrot, cow parsley and giant hogweed etc. Their flowering heads are shaped liked umbrellas – so fairly distinguishable!
+The Umbelliferae family includes parsnip, celery, parsley, carrot, cow parsley and giant hogweed etc. Their beautiful flowering heads are shaped liked umbrellas – so fairly distinguishable!
 The flowers are very pretty and the bees love them – however they can cause a very nasty reaction when the furocoumarins react in the skin when UVA radiation is present.
 So without sunlight this reaction will not happen!

-Prevention is better than cure as they say… so if you are likely to come into contact with any of these plants, then best to cover up your skin when touching them and avoid sunlight.
+Prevention is better than cure as they say… so if you are likely to come into contact with any of these plants, then best to cover up your skin when touching them and avoid exposure to sunlight.
 Also remember that UVA can penetrate glass so you don’t need to be outside to experience a reaction.

 Blisters or swellings may occur minutes to hours after exposure to the plant and light, but more usually erupt about 24 hours after exposure, peaking at 48-72 hours.
 Skin lesions may leave behind dark marking on the skin (postinflammatory hyperpigmentation).